Medical expert of the article

 - One limb is shorter than the other.

-Osteoporosis is primarily associated with age, but in some cases it is caused by other diseases, as well as certain medications and lifestyle.
+Osteoporosis is primarily related to age, but in some cases it is caused by other medical conditions, as well as certain medications and lifestyle factors.
 Types of osteoporosis include:

 Primary osteoporosis

-Primary osteoporosis is caused by age-related loss of bone mass, when it outstrips new bone formation or decreased function of the reproductive glands in the postmenopausal period of women and elderly men.
-Primary osteoporosis is found in more than 95 percent of cases in women and about 80 percent in men.
+Primary osteoporosis is caused by age-related bone loss that outpaces new bone formation or the decline in sex gland function in postmenopausal women and older men.
+Primary osteoporosis accounts for more than 95 percent of cases in women and about 80 percent in men.

-Secondary osteoporosis can be caused by various causes, including drugs or chronic diseases and conditions.
-Common diseases that can contribute to the development of osteoporosis include the following:
+Secondary osteoporosis can be caused by a variety of reasons, including medications or chronic diseases and conditions.
+Common conditions that can contribute to the development of osteoporosis include:

 - chronic kidney disease